-- 35.1.
+35.1.
 Firstly, before this paragraph 35 applies, the non-examining chairperson should have made an attempt in accordance with paragraph 34.3.9 in order for the examiners to possibly reach consensus on the conferment or non-conferment of the degree.
-If such preliminary discussions are successful in reaching unanimity, there is no dispute and paragraph 34.4 above should be followed mutatis mutandis if there is unanimity that the degree should be conferred, or paragraph 34.5 above should be followed mutatis mutandis if there is unanimity that the degree should not be conferred. - 35.2.
-If such preliminary discussions referred to in paragraph 35.1 above are not successful in reaching unanimity, an opportunity will be created by the non-examining chairperson for the examiner(s) to reach unanimity regarding the conferment or non-conferment of the degree in a process of deliberation at the oral (see paragraph 36 below) and of the candidate making changes or improvements as recommended by the examiners prior to the oral, in order to resolve the dispute.
-If the candidate effects the changes or improvements, the improved dissertation is then returned to the examiners for re-evaluation sufficiently in advance of the oral so that the examiners have adequate time to review the changes or improvements.
-It should, for example, be determined how the examiner(s) can be satisfied to amend a (c) to an (a) or a (b) in order to reach unanimity that the degree should be conferred.
+If such preliminary discussions are successful in reaching unanimity, there is no dispute and paragraph 34.4 above should be followed mutatis mutandis if there is unanimity that the degree should be conferred, or paragraph 34.5 above should be followed mutatis mutandis if there is unanimity that the degree should not be conferred.

-56 Based on Calendar 2023 (Part 1 General) Postgraduate Qualifications para 6.8.
+56 Based on Yearbook 2024 (Part 1 General) Postgraduate Qualifications para 6.8.